raywo/MMM-PublicTransportHafas/README.md

 ```

-## Notes
+## Mulitple instances

-It is possible to use multiple instances of this module even using the same `stationID`.
-So you can display in one instance something like “main station heading eastbound” and in another instance “main station heading westbound”
+It is possible to use multiple instances of this module just by adding another entry of the MMM-PublicTransportHafas module to the `config.js` of your mirror.

+You can even use the same `stationID` in different instances.
+So you can display in one instance something like “main station heading eastbound” and in another instance “main station heading westbound”.

 ## Providing a custom css file